President Karol Nawrocki paid tribute to St. John Paul II. He laid flowers on the Pope's grave on his 106th birthday

 On 12 May 2026, the President of the Republic of Poland, Karol Nawrocki, visited the Vatican, where he paid tribute to Saint John Paul II in the Basilica of St Peter.

-On the day when the Church remembers the 106th anniversary of the birth of Karol Wojtyla (born May 18, 1920), the President of Poland prayed at the grave of Pope Polak and folded a white-red bouquet of flowers.
+The date on which Church recalls the 106th anniversary of the birth of Karol Wojtyła (born May 18, 1920), the President of Poland prayed at the grave of Pope Pole and folded a white-red bouquet of flowers.

 "The awareness of our past helps us to integrate into a long range of generations to convey the next common good – Homeland.
 Saint John Paul II, pray for us." – wrote the president on platform X, publishing a photo from St Peter's Basilica.